 The Online Christmas Experience

 These days, a huge amount of a company’s Christmas marketing likely happens in the digital space.
 We’ve come a long way from the very first E-cards back in 1994.
-Now we are all creating terabytes of gifs, landing pages and, yes, Christmas blog posts.
+Now we are all creating terabytes of gifs, landing pages, and, yes, Christmas blog posts.
 Those that really stand out are the ones who have created offerings that play to the true strengths of the medium.

 One of the most famous of these is Google’s Santa Tracker.
 Inspired by a service that has been offered by NORAD since the 1950s, Google realized that they could use their fledgling map technology to show Santa’s progress across the world.
 As Google’s products improved, so did the experience and soon people could view digital models of Santa’s sleigh and workshop.
 It is now a full-fledged digital event with mini-games and a vastly expanded content offering.
-This project is valuable for many reasons: as well as the emotional enhancement of the brand’s image, it allows Google to show off their expertise and new advancements in a way that people can easily relate to.
+This project is valuable for many reasons: as well as the emotional enhancement of the brand’s image, it allows Google to show off its expertise and new advancements in a way that people can easily relate to.
 As Hubspot put it: “it combines the holiday wonder of a belief in Santa with real-life technology.”

 Another aspect of Christmas (and perhaps December as a whole) is the opportunity to look back at the year and reflect.
-The Economist gave a masterclass in content repurposing with their Daily Chart Advent Calendars: an advent calendar which featured its most popular maps, visualizations and infographics for the year.
+The Economist gave a masterclass in content repurposing with their Daily Chart Advent Calendars: an advent calendar that featured its most popular maps, visualizations and infographics for the year.
 Combining the festive preoccupation with countdowns and people’s love of looking back made for a clever and practical Christmas effort.

 The True Branded Magic of Christmas

 There is no recipe for the perfect piece of Christmas advertising or branding.
 However, if the examples above prove anything, it’s that Christmas is a great opportunity to exercise your sense of fun and creativity.
-By being open minded and focusing on the things that make Christmas special to your audience, you may well find the means to represent your brand in a way that will strike a festive chord with the people you want to reach.
+By being open-minded and focusing on the things that make Christmas special to your audience, you may well find the means to represent your brand in a way that will strike a festive chord with the people you want to reach.